bfabricius/howl/README.md

 	$ ./howl configure <variable name> <value>

+Note: Most of the preconfigured settings should work fine for your, if you do change anything beware that a misconfiguration can cause howl commands to fail when being used. ./howl configure will create a backup file of your configuration with the extension .bak in the directory ./scripts/howl for safety.

 ## Building C++ Patches
 To build a C++ DSP patch that is named "Gain" and is installed in the Howl repository as cpp/GainPatch.hpp run the following command